 So Eileen, you also have software called My Fabric Designer.
 Now that's, that's a piece of software.
 It's free for me to use your website, but the software is a purchase.
 What is the difference between the two?

-So is the software program different than the, I mean is the content different than what you see?
+So is the software program different than the I mean are the content is the content different than what you see

 Cool.
 Very cool.
 So as a hobbyist or for a one-off design, easily go to the website.
 If I need to do this frequently then buy the software.